Bee Diseases Insurance Ltd (BDI)

 European foulbrood (EFB) © Crown copyright

-January 2024: The rates for Bee Diseases Insurance Ltd (BDI) are unchanged from last year.
+November 2024: The 2025 rates for Bee Diseases Insurance Ltd (BDI) are once again unchanged.

 Due to careful husbandry of its resources, BDI has not increased its premiums in the recent past and has absorbed several rises in Insurance Premium Tax which is included in the subscription and premiums charged.